brokensandals/exporteer_evernote_osx/README.md

 # exporteer\_evernote\_osx

 This is a very simple tool for exporting data from Evernote.
-It uses AppleScript to tell Mac Evernote app to perform an export.
+It uses AppleScript to tell the Mac Evernote app to perform an export.

 ## Development